 The Sunbury Police Department will no longer complete the Civilian Background Check Fingerprint Cards.
 These will have to be done electronically at the Delaware County Sheriff's Office.

 Background checks can be done for local area residents only.
 If you live outside the jurisdiction of Sunbury you will have to have your background check signed by another agency.

 The Sunbury Police Department offers a vacation check / house watch program for residents who will be gone for any extended period of time.
 While this service doesn't guarantee you from loss, theft, damage or mischief it does offer a deterrent to persons who may be looking to access your home.
 Please stop by the Police Department to complete the proper paperwork to make this request or submit via the form below.

 Learn how you can take steps on your own to help prevent your residence from becoming a target of criminal activity.

 Please complete application below, print and bring to Sunbury Police Department located at 9 East Granville St., Sunbury, OH 43074 between 8:00 a.m. and 4:00 p.m.
 Monday-Friday.
-At that time you will be required to show valid driver's license, liability insurance card, and make payment.
-Please call 740-965-3946 with any questions.
+At that time you will be required to show valid driver’s license, liability insurance card, and make payment. ***DUE TO COVID-19 GUIDELINES, IT IS STRONGLY RECOMMENDED YOU WEAR A MASK AND MAINTAIN 6 FOOT SOCIAL DISTANCING*** Please call 740-965-3946 with any questions.

 $25.00 per year (Refer to Ordinance 717.05) (2 badges per application)